 Bones are alive, they constantly rebuild themselves, and they are way more than just storage of our body’s calcium.

-Bones are alive, constantly rebuilding themselves, and are WAY more than just calcium storage.… Click To Tweet
+Bones are alive, constantly rebuilding themselves, and are WAY more than just calcium storage. #bones #calcium Click To Tweet

-I will talk a lot more about the “amazingness” of the entire skeletal system in the Nutrition Interactions blog, but for now, I want you to know why they’ve got my attention more than even the “blow my mind” functionality of the liver (which is why I studied the liver for my Master’s degree – the liver’s abilities blew my mind in university, and I still think it’s one of the most amazing organs).
+I’ve spoken about the “amazingness” of the entire skeletal system on the blog, but for now, I want you to know why they’ve got my attention more than even the “blow my mind” functionality of the liver (which is why I studied the liver for my Master’s degree – the liver’s abilities blew my mind in university, and I still think it’s one of the most amazing organs).

 Why I love bones